scribal-io/lanyon-jh-test/_posts/2021-08-25-subscriptions-intro.md

 title:  The Rise of Subscription Commerce
 ---

-*With this post we begin a series of posts about the rising use of subscription-based models in today’s economy.*
+*With this post we begin a series about subscription based businesses and the software technology needed to support them.*

 <!--excerpt-->